GentenStudios/Phoenix-OLD/CONTRIBUTING.md

 - Accomplish the feature(s) it was designed to accomplish
 - Has the branch it's merging into merged onto itself and all conflicts are resolved
 - Clean of all binaries and other non-source material
-- All classes, public functions, and public variables are documented with doxygen style comments
+- All classes, functions, and variables are documented with doxygen style comments
 - Complies with style guide and other contributing guidelines
 - All Developer reviewer comments are resolved
 - Code is formatted with cLang